zarei-dev/wp-persian-password/readme.txt

 == Description ==
 Simple and easy way to accept Password with persian numbers in your WordPress Login form.
-This plugin allows you to login with passwords that contain English and Persian/Arabic numbers.
+This plugin allows you to login with passwords that contain English and Persian numbers.

 for example:
 If you have user with 'abc۱۲۳۴۵۶' password, you can login with 'abc123456' and 'abc۱۲۳۴۵۶' password.